 - Hardcover ISBN:

-Associate Professor, Department of Genetics, The Institute of Life Sciences, The Edmond and Lily Safra Center for Brain Sciences (ELSC), Hebrew University of Jerusalem, Israel
+The Arthur Gutterman Family Chair in Stem Cell Biology; Full Professor of Molecular Biology, Department of Genetics, The Institute of Life Sciences and The Edmond and Lily Safra Center for Brain Sciences, The Hebrew University, Jerusalem, Israel